tomspetter/HabitTracker/README.md

 ### Core Tracking
 - **Year-at-a-Glance View**: 365-day calendar grid showing your entire year
 - **6 Color-Coded Habits**: Track up to 6 different habits with rainbow colors (red, orange, yellow, green, blue, purple)
-- **Circular Dots**: Clean, minimal circular indicators for each day (matching the "HabitDot" brand)
+- **Circular Dots**: Clean, minimal circular indicators for each day (matching the "ChainOfDots" brand)
 - **Streak Tracking**: Current streak and best streak for each habit
 - **Quick Daily Tracking**: Check off today's habits with one click
 - **Auto-Save**: Changes are automatically saved to the server